cBioLab/YATAK/README.md

       mkdir bin
       make

-* Edit "SDSLLIBS" in Makefile to set correct paths.
+* You need to edit Makefile to set correct paths for "SDSLLIBS".
 # Running